 Photographing People, Taking Portraits

 When photographing people or taking portraits, it’s always interesting to have the focus on the person and not the background.
 You obviously want the attention on the person in the image and you want the viewer’s eye to remain mostly on this person and not the background.
 One way to do this is by widening the aperture to diminish the depth of field and, consequently, blurring the background.
 You will need to learn how to tell your camera where to focus in order to achieve this.
-Try to focus on the person’s eyes and not on an object in the background or other body part.
-When your f-stop number is set low (wide open aperture), you will have very shallow depth of field and everything that is in the foreground and background of your focal point will rapidly lose focus and become blurry the further away it gets.
+Try to focus on the person’s eyes and not on an object in the background or another body part.
+When your f-stop number is set low (wide open aperture), you will have a very shallow depth of field and everything that is in the foreground and background of your focal point will rapidly lose focus and become blurry the further away it gets.

 Photographing a Group of People

 Photographing a group of people tends to be a little trickier.
 If your depth of field is shallow (low f-stop number) and the people are not lined up evenly, you will end up with some people in focus and others out of focus and blurry.
 If it’s not possible to line up the people, then lower your aperture (raise the number) to make sure to get a good evenly focused image.
 Remember that if you raise your f-stop, the background will become more in focus and less blurry.
 It’s also a good idea to use wide-angle lens if you have one available when photographing large groups.